White Egg Layers

 Read More

-High-Yield White Egg Laying Chickens
+White Egg Laying Chickens for Sale

 farm fresh white eggs held in handOur chicken breeds that lay white eggs have an unmatched level of efficiency.
 Depending on the quality of care, growers can yield up to 335 eggs per year.

 Our Pearl Star is a relatively new hybrid, but they are quickly gaining popularity among poultry lovers.
 They are active and friendly, so they are suitable for a backyard flock or homestead.
+Their eggs are a beautiful creamy color, rather than a pure white.

 We're here to help.